samuelfooks/Real_Estate_price_predictor/README.md

 ## Getting Started

-To deploy my trained models directly begin in Part 4.
+To deploy my trained models directly begin in Part 4, definitely read README(part4).
 The app can be deployed locally or built in the dockerfile and deployed elsewhere.
 The callAPI.py gives 2 examples of valid API calls that will return a prediction.

 Build yourself:
 Scrape the Immoweb data using the functions from Part 1